kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 This is what it means for production knowledge to be built into a framework rather than merely documented around it.

-## The People Designing a Backend Framework Need to Understand Backend Systems
+## The People Designing a Backend Framework Need to Understand Backend Systems { #backend-systems }

 A framework engineer can know an enormous amount about annotations, code generation, dependency graphs, bytecode, compiler APIs, class loading, DSL design, and framework extension points.